The AIP Diet: Healing & Thriving with Autoimmune Protocol

 • The AIP diet is typically followed for a period of 30 to 90 days, after which reintroduction of eliminated foods is done systematically to identify individual triggers.

-• It is to work with a healthcare professional or registered dietitian when following the AIP diet to ensure proper nutrient intake and individualized support.
+• It is recommended to work with a healthcare professional or registered dietitian when following the AIP diet to ensure proper nutrient intake and individualized support.

 • The AIP diet may benefit individuals with autoimmune conditions such as rheumatoid arthritis, Hashimoto’s thyroiditis, inflammatory bowel disease, and psoriasis.